jasonjiajs/manager_and_board_characteristics_code/README.md

     - 'Ratios - Equity Linked/ Total': Ratio of equity linked compensation earned to total compensation earned at a selected Annual Report Date
     - 'Ratios - Performance/ Total': Ratio of performance based compensation earned to total compensation earned at a selected Annual Report Date
     - 'Ratios - Wealth Delta': Change in the individual’s wealth in the company for each 1% change in the stock price
-      - Not in dataset:
-        - 'Ratios - %Change from Last Period': Percentage change of performance to total ratio over the same ratio from the previous annual report year
   - Director Count Totals Variables:
     - 'Director Count Totals - Number of Independent NED with past CFO/FD role'
   - Compensation Variables: